Torphedo/bobtail/README.md

 # Bobtail
 This project is essentially my own mini standard library for C11.
-I ended up needing a lot of the same helper functions in most of my projects, so I finally stopped copy-pasting the files between projects and made it a separate repo.
-Not everything is unit-tested, but some of the more brittle parts are.
-90% of the codebase is portable to C99, I only really use `static_assert` from C11.
+The brittle parts (data structures) are unit-tested.
+The codebase is mostly C99, I only really use `static_assert` from C11.

 There are doxygen docs for the entire library, but if you're just browsing this repo, here's a quick overview: